rustbase/rustbase/src/server/wirewave/README.md

 ## Requests
 Each request must be a BSON document with the following fields:
+-   `auth` - A basic authentication string.
+This is used to authenticate the client.
+(This can be empty if the server is not configured to require authentication.)
 -   `body` - The body of the message.
 This is a BSON document.

 ## Response